-Spa pools are set apart from your everyday pool because of the ambience it imparts on its clients – something which is altogether absent or set aside as secondary in your run-of-the-mill swimming pool.
-Spa pools have ambience in the setting.
+Spa pools are set apart from your everyday pool because of the ambiance it imparts on its clients – something which is altogether absent or set aside as secondary in your run-of-the-mill swimming pool.
+Spa pools have ambiance in the setting.
 No matter the type of décor or the cultivated cultural setting, spa pools are definitely classy places.
-Spa pool maintenance at its most basic still revolve around the issues of cleanliness, although it differs on some accounts, as not all spa pools are created alike.
+Spa pool maintenance at its most basic still revolves around the issues of cleanliness, although it differs on some accounts, as not all spa pools are created alike.

 Because spa pools are often constructed from different kinds of material, spa pool maintenance should be versatile.
 If pools are made from conventional glazed tiles, then normal cleaning procedures with light detergent and a brush are in order.
 However, if the pool is made of textured tile gravel, then extra care should be taken to ensure that algae and other debris do not form in the crevasses of the material.